20-alicial/image-conversion/README.md

 # image-conversion

 This project is about converting images of file type P3, P6, and PZ through directly changing its rgb values.
-This project contains eight tools:

 Four Tools for Conversion Between File Types: p36.c converts P3 files to P6,